 The County Agricultural Advisory Committee shall meet with agricultural organizations and other stakeholders to discuss the need for farmworker housing, determine whether the pursuit of funding for this type of housing is needed, and identify opportunities for collaboration and resource sharing.
+Also see Program 4.D above.

-Funding Source: General Fund Time Frame: June 2024
+Time Frame: June 2024